Will Insurance Always Cover House Fires?

-Smoke and soot is very invasive and can penetrate various cavities within your home, causing hidden damage and odor.
-Our smoke damage expertise and experience allows us to inspect and accurately assess the extent of the damage to develop a comprehensive plan of action.
+Smoke and soot are very invasive and can penetrate various cavities within your home, causing hidden damage and odor.
+Our smoke damage expertise and experience allow us to inspect and accurately assess the extent of the damage to develop a comprehensive plan of action.

-Smoke and soot facts:
+Smoke and Soot Facts

 - Hot smoke migrates to cooler areas and upper levels of a structure.